 Football Challenge Flag

-If there is a turnover, a scoring play, or any questionable play while the game clock is under 2-minutes or in overtime, the coach cannot call for a challenge.
-Instead, the replay assistant in the press box can notify the on-field referees of any plays that they believe should be reviewed.
+If there is a turnover, a scoring play, or any questionable play while the game clock is under two minutes or in overtime, the coach cannot call for a challenge.
+Instead, only the replay assistant in the press box is permitted to notify the on-field referees of any plays that they believe should be reviewed.

 In the NFL, only certain plays or actions can be challenged.
-For example, a coach cannot challenge that a penalty should’ve been called on a player, but they can challenge the spot of the ball after the play was over.
+For example, a coach cannot challenge that a holding penalty should’ve been called on a player, but they can challenge the spot of the ball after the play is over.